-Amendment No. 1 amends the MidCap credit agreement to permit special cash dividends to be made on or prior to July 31, 2021 in an aggregate amount not to exceed \$50.0 million (the "Special Distributions").
+Amendment No. 1 amends the MidCap credit agreement to permit special cash dividends to be made on or prior to July 31, 2021 in an aggregate amount not to exceed \$50.0 million (the "Special Distributions") to Steel Connect, Inc., its parent.
 Payment of the Special Distributions will eliminate the availability of the general dividend basket for the fiscal year ending July 31, 2021.
+Special Distributions totaling \$40.0 million were made to Steel Connect, Inc. during the quarter ended January 31, 2021.
 In addition, Amendment No. 1 incorporates a new minimum liquidity financial covenant, which requires that the sum of excess availability under the MidCap credit agreement and the amount of qualified cash and cash equivalents of the borrower is not less than \$3.0 million until the earlier of July 31, 2021 or the date on which the borrower has either distributed the maximum amount of the Special Distributions or waived the ability to make further Special Distributions.
 Among other things, Amendment No. 1 also increases the percentage of eligible accounts included in the borrowing base from 50% to 75% and amends the condition for borrowing of revolving loans after the effective date of Amendment No. 1 to require evidence that specified availability (the sum of excess availability and the difference between the borrowing base and the aggregate revolving loan commitments) is not less than \$3.0 million prior to giving effect to any such borrowing.